airgradienthq/arduino/docs/local-server.md

 #### Get Configuration Parameters (GET)

-With the path "/config" you can get monitor current configurations.
+"/config" path returns the current configuration of the monitor.

 ```json
 {